THE RIGHT WAY TO OPEN A BOTTLE OF CHAMPAGNE

 Now start by gently removing the foil seal and cage.

 The name of the champagne and the red sash—Mumm’s historic emblem—are all part of the tasting experience.
 Each cuvée has its own history and distinctive character, encapsulating the unique style of the House’s wines.
 From Mumm Grand Cordon to Mumm RSRV Blanc de Blancs, Mumm RSRV Blanc de Noirs, and Mumm Millésimé, give your guests a little insight by telling them about the cuvée you are about to serve, and whet their appetites for the intense tasting experience to come.

-Now it is time to open your bottle of champagne.
-Use one hand to hold the champagne firmly by the bottom of the bottle (the punt) and use the other to hold the cork, then slowly turn the bottle, keeping it at a 30 to 45° angle to the ground.
-Keep rotating the bottle rather than the cork until you hear a gentle “pop”.
+Now for the serious business: it’s time to open your bottle of champagne.
+Keep one hand firmly wrapped around the base of the bottle (the punt), and use the other to grip the cork.
+Slowly turn the bottle, while keeping it pointed upwards at a 45° angle.
+Keep on rotating the bottle, not the cork, until you hear a gentle “pop”.

-If it is difficult to open the bottle and the cork appears to be stuck, you can dampen the cork and neck with a cloth soaked in very warm water.
-The heat should help slightly loosen the cork.
-Then simply dry the bottle and return to the first stage of the process.
+If you are having trouble opening your champagne, and the cork appears to be stuck, try moistening the cork and the neck of the bottle with a cloth soaked in very warm water.
+The heat should help to gently loosen the stopper.
+Then simply dry the bottle and start the process from the top.

-Once the bottle has been opened, the champagne should be poured in two stages, leaving a few seconds between each action.
-Ideally the bottle should be held as close to the glass as possible to encourage the formation of a ring of longer-lasting bubbles on the surface, without too much mousse.
+Now that you have opened the bottle, pour each glass of champagne in two steps, leaving a few seconds between each action.
+Ideally the bottle should be held as close to the rim of the glass as possible.
+This helps a ring of longer-lasting bubbles to form on the surface of the wine, without creating too much foam.

-The bubbles play a key role in distributing the wine’s range of aromas.
-They act like an elevator for the aroma molecules, drawing these up to the surface of the glass.
+The bubbles play a key role in conveying the aromatic complexity of the wine.
+They act like an elevator for the aromatic compounds in the champagne, drawing these key molecules up to the surface of the glass.